censys-oss/go-ico/README.md

 go-ico
 ======

 A library for parsing and working with `.ico` image files.
 Compatible with Go’s standard `image` library.
+Handles potentially adversarial images without panicking and has a decode option for limiting memory.

 ## Installation